johnnykungdev/userDoc_online/docs/8-troubleShooting.md

 ## Memory Usage Alert

-The alert is caused of Figma occupying more memory than memory limitation in the browser.
+The alert is caused by Figma occupying more memory than memory limitation in the browser.
 To reduce memory usage, there are multiple ways of resolving the issue.

 1.
 Remove Hidden Layers:
 Find layers hidden in the Figma file.
-They use large amount of memory in the browser.
-After finding the hidden layers, select it in the canvas or [Layers panel] then use the <delete> or <backspace> to delete it.
+They use a large amount of memory in the browser.
+After finding the hidden layers, select it in the canvas or [Layers panel] then use the < delete > or < backspace > to delete it.

 2.
 Split files with images and pages: